KEVEN’S PLATFORM FOR POCATELLO

 Increasing Housing Availability

-Pocatello’s housing crunch is real: mortgage and rent bills keep climbing while listings stay scarce.
+Housing is a growing problem in Pocatello.
+Mortgage and rent bills keep climbing while listings stay scarce.
 It’s not uncommon to see dilapidated homes, families doubling-up, or living in unsafe conditions because they have nowhere else to go.
 Here’s my plan:

 By treating housing as critical infrastructure—not just real estate—we can stabilize rents, expand choices, and make sure every neighbor has a safe place to call home.